victorhaynes/new-destiny/README.md

 import certifi
 import redis
 import asyncio
-import time # Not a requrement, just for logging purposes
+import time # Not a requirement, just for logging purposes

 # 2) Configure SSL Context for HTTPX.
 Accept this default or choose your own.